-- permission of the UGCC.
-The break may be for a maximum period of one year. - 1.14.2 be forwarded through the Faculty Advisor. - 1.14.3 - 1.14.4 during the break period.
+- 1.14.1 Students may be permitted a break in studies on medical grounds with the prior written permission of the UGCC.
+The break may be for a maximum period of one year. - 1.14.2 Request for a break in studies should be submitted at least a month in advance, and must be accompanied by a certificate from the Chief Medical Officer (CMO) of the Institute.
+It should be forwarded through the Faculty Advisor. - 1.14.3 Resumption of studies requires a fitness certificate from the CMO of the Institute. - 1.14.4 To maintain the studentship status, the student should pay tuition and all other fees even during the break period.

-115 PRIVILEGES AND RESPONSIBILITIES
+1.15 PRIVILEGES AND RESPONSIBILITIES

-- All students are bound by the rules and regulations framed by the Institute.
-1.15.1 - 1.15.2 the following: - Residence in the Hostel as per hostel rules, subject to availability - Membership of the Gymkhana - · Participation in the activities of the Students' Council - Assistance from the Students' Aid Fund (SAF)
+- 1.15.1 All students are bound by the rules and regulations framed by the Institute. - 1.15.2 Full Time Students: During the tenure of their studentship, full-time students are eligible for the following: - Residence in the Hostel as per hostel rules, subject to availability - Membership of the Gymkhana - Participation in the activities of the Students' Council - Assistance from the Students' Aid Fund (SAF) - Leave privileges as may be applicable from time to time - Limited assistance through the Special Medical Care Scheme

-GENERAL 1.16
+1.16 GENERAL